 - Keep to appointments – The child’s first dental visit should be scheduled around his or her first birthday, as per the American Academy of Pediatric Dentistry (AAPD) guidelines.
 Keep to a regular appointment schedule to create healthy smiles!

-If you have questions or concerns about cavity prevention, please contact your pediatric dentist.
+If you have questions or concerns about cavity prevention, please contact pediatric dentist at My Kids Hometown Dentist.